-Zimbabwe safaris are proving to be a great choice for those looking for an all round safari experience, packed with adventure and a touch of safari holiday luxury.
-Zimbabwe family safaris are gaining popularity too as more and more properties provide exceptional facilities, accommodation, tailored safari activities and more.
+Zimbabwe safari holidays are proving to be a great choice for those looking for an all round safari experience, packed with adventure and a touch of safari holiday luxury.
+Zimbabwe family safaris are gaining popularity too as more and more properties provide exceptional facilities, accommodation, tailored luxury safari tour activities and more.
 Here’s what the hype is about…

 Two mighty rivers border this landlocked country, the Zambezi that runs along the northern frontier and the Limpopo in the south.
 Hwange National Park is known for its large elephant population, some 50,000 animals with herds as large as 400 often seen whilst on safari.
 Here you will have the opportunity to track for 100 mammal species, 400 bird species and enjoy a biodiversity that rivals the Kruger.

 The benefit here is fewer people, camps and cars.
 Mana Pools boasts the best of both worlds, with game viewing activities taking place on land and water.
 The stillness of sleeping out in the bush with nothing but the wind and calls of wildlife around you is blissful, if not a little intimidating that first night.

 A Wildlife safari in Hwange and Mana Pools National Parks are beautifully book ended with a visit to Victoria Falls and time out on Lake Kariba.

 Known locally as ‘Mosi oa Tunya’ meaning ‘the smoke that thunders’ Victoria Falls stands tall at a staggering 108 metres with an endless flow of enraged water plummeting over the edge.
 At its peak, more than 27 million cubic feet of water fall per minute with the spray rising up to 1,300 feet drenching its spectators.